-The decision of the A&P Committee will be mailed to the address provided by the student on the "Request for Re-Sequencing" form (Available in Administrative Office).
+The decision of the A&P Committee will be emailed to the student gem account and/or mailed to the address provided by the student on the "Request for Re-Sequencing" form (Available in Administrative Office).
 The letter will contain specific instructions for the student regarding registration and resequencing.